 Professor Emeritus of New Testament

 Dr. Craig Blomberg joined the faculty of Denver Seminary in 1986.
-He is currently a distinguished professor of New Testament.
+He is Denver Seminary’s Professor Emeritus of New Testament.

 Dr. Blomberg completed his PhD in New Testament, specializing in the parables and the writings of Luke-Acts, at Aberdeen University in Scotland.
 He received an MA from Trinity Evangelical Divinity School, and a BA from Augustana College.
 Before joining the faculty of Denver Seminary, he taught at Palm Beach Atlantic College and was a research fellow in Cambridge, England with Tyndale House.